How to Lay Decking on Concrete Surface

 Step Three – Install the Sleeper

 If you are planning the layout of the sleepers, ensure it runs perpendicular to the wood or composite decking.
-Arrange the sleepers so that they will face the wall and not run parallel to it.
-The reason for this is so that it will not impede water drainage.
+Arrange the sleepers to face the wall and not run parallel to it.
+The reason for this is that it will not impede water drainage.

 After you have finished installing the sleeper, you can now proceed to install the joists on it.